goppydae/gapi/docs/lexicon.md

 ## A–C

 **Agent**
-A supervised daemon.
-Self-describing, lifecycle-aware, and coordinated through GAPI.
-Agents are the core executable units of behavior in GoPPydae.
+A long-running process supervised by GAPI.
+Agents are self-describing, lifecycle-aware, and serve as the primary executable units in the GoPPydae ecosystem.

 **Crystal**
 The symbolic object held by the Goblin.
 Represents insight, integrity, and structured truth.
 Often used metaphorically to refer to clarity in system introspection or logging.